MethodAtlas

 She cannot simply drop the censored observations either.
 Doing so would select on the outcome: she would be left with only CEOs who departed, which is a non-random subset.
 If the censored CEOs are systematically different (e.g., better performing), dropping them introduces .

-The Cox proportional hazard model (Cox, 1972) solves this problem.
+The model (Cox, 1972) solves this problem.
 It models the instantaneous rate of departure (the ) as a function of covariates, while properly accounting for censored observations.
 Censored CEOs contribute information up to the point they are last observed — they were "at risk" of departing during all the time they were observed, and the model uses this information without requiring knowledge of when they eventually leave.

 What the Cox Model Does